 Principles of Consolidation.
 These Consolidated Financial Statements include the accounts of Cavco Industries, Inc. and its consolidated subsidiaries (collectively, "we," "us," "our," the "Company" or "Cavco").
 All significant intercompany transactions and balances have been eliminated in consolidation.
-We have evaluated subsequent events after the balance sheet date of April 2, 2022, through the date of the filing of this report with the Securities and Exchange Commission (the "SEC") and there were no disclosable subsequent events.
+Certain prior period amounts have been reclassified to conform to current period classification.
+Specifically, amounts previously included in the current portion of secured financings are now recorded in Accrued expenses and other current liabilities, and Interest income, which was previously included in Other income, net, has been moved to Interest income.
+We have evaluated subsequent events after the balance sheet date of April 1, 2023, through the date of the filing of this report with the Securities and Exchange Commission (the "SEC") and there were no disclosable subsequent events.
 In addition, references throughout to numbered "Notes" refer to these Notes to Consolidated Financial Statements, unless otherwise stated.

 Nature of Operations.
-Headquartered in Phoenix, Arizona, we design and produce factory-built housing products primarily distributed through a network of independent distributors located throughout the continental United States, as well as through Company-owned retail stores which offer our homes to retail customers.
+Headquartered in Phoenix, Arizona, we design and produce factory-built housing products primarily distributed through a network of independent distributors located throughout the continental United States and Canada, as well as through Company-owned retail stores which offer our homes to retail customers.
 Our financial services segment is comprised of: a mortgage subsidiary, CountryPlace Acceptance Corp. ("CountryPlace"), which is an approved Federal National Mortgage Association ("Fannie Mae") and Federal Home Loan Mortgage Corporation ("Freddie Mac") seller/servicer and a Government National Mortgage Association ("Ginnie Mae" or "GNMA") mortgage-backed securities issuer that offers conforming mortgages, non-conforming mortgages and home-only loans to purchasers of factory-built homes; and an insurance subsidiary, Standard Casualty Co. ("Standard Casualty"), which provides property and casualty insurance primarily to owners of manufactured homes.

 Fiscal Year.
 The Company operates on a 52-53 week fiscal year ending on the Saturday nearest to March 31st of each year.
 Each fiscal quarter consists of 13 weeks, with an occasional fourth quarter extending to 14 weeks, if necessary, for the fiscal year to end on the Saturday nearest to March 31st.
-The current fiscal year ended on April 2, 2022 and includes 52 weeks, whereas fiscal year 2021 consisted of 53 weeks and fiscal year 2020 consisted of 52 weeks.
+The current fiscal year ended on April 1, 2023.
+Fiscal years 2023 and 2022 consisted of 52 weeks, and fiscal year 2021 consisted of 53 weeks.